Japan's first passenger plane in 50 years makes maiden flight

 Japan's last attempt to establish itself as a commercial aircraft maker ended in failure.
 Production of the YS-11, built by a consortium that included Mitsubishi Heavy, finished after only 182 planes were built.

-That program however helped Mitsubishi Heavy and other companies forge ties with Boeing Co (BA.N), turning them into major suppliers and partners of the U.S. aircraft maker and helping revive an aerospace industry that was dismantled after World War Two.
+That programme however helped Mitsubishi Heavy and other companies forge ties with Boeing Co, turning them into major suppliers and partners of the U.S. aircraft maker and helping revive an aerospace industry that was dismantled after World War Two.

 Those Japanese companies build 35 percent of Boeing's advanced 787 carbon-composite jetliner, including the wings, the most complex part.

-Japan's biggest carmaker, Toyota Motor Corp (7203.T), and largest trading company, Mitsubishi Corp (8058.T), each own a 10 percent stake in the MRJ venture.
+Japan's biggest carmaker, Toyota Motor Corp, and largest trading company, Mitsubishi Corp, each own a 10 percent stake in the MRJ venture.

 (Additional reporting by Tim Hepher, Joshua Hunt; Editing by Stephen Coates and Mike Collett-White)